Steatocystoma multiplex

 Steatocystoma multiplex is a benign, autosomal dominant congenital condition resulting in multiple cysts on a person's body.
 Steatocystoma simplex is the solitary counterpart to steatocystoma multiplex.
 In steatocystoma multiplex, the tendency to develop cysts is inherited in an autosomal dominant fashion, so one parent can be expected to also have steatocystoma multiplex.
 It may also occur sporadically.
 Both males and females may be affected.

-The onset at puberty is presumably due to hormonal stimulus of the pilosebaceous unit.
-They most often arise on the chest and may also occur on the abdomen, upper arms, armpits and face.
-In some cases cysts may develop all over the body.
+Its typical onset at puberty is presumably due to the hormonal stimulation of the pilosebaceous unit.
+Cysts most often arise on the chest and may also occur on the abdomen, upper arms, armpits, and face.
+In some cases, cysts may develop throughout the body.

-The cysts are mostly small (2–20 mm) but they may be several centimetres in diameter.
-They tend to be soft to firm semi-translucent bumps, and contain an oily, yellow liquid.
-Sometimes a small central punctum can be identified and they may contain one or more hairs (eruptive vellus hair cysts).
-They may become inflamed and heal with scarring, like acne nodules (see nodulocystic acne and hidradenitis suppurativa).
+The cysts are mostly small (2–20 mm), but they may be several centimetres in diameter.
+They tend to be soft-to-firm, semi-translucent bumps and contain an oily, yellow liquid.
+Sometimes a small central punctum can be identified, and they may contain one or more hairs (eruptive vellus hair cysts).
+They may become inflamed and heal with scarring, like acne nodules seen in nodulocystic acne and hidradenitis suppurativa.

-On inflammation they can become incredibly painful and reach sizes between 4-6 cm in diameter.
-The area around the cyst can become red and painful to the touch; making mobility, sitting, strenuous movement or everyday activities very difficult and painful.
+When inflamed, they can become incredibly painful and reach sizes of 4–6 cm in diameter.
+The area around the cyst can become red and painful to the touch, making mobility, sitting, strenuous movement, or everyday activities very difficult and painful.

-Steatocystomas are thought to come from an abnormal lining of the passageway to the oil glands (sebaceous duct).
+Steatocystomas are thought to arise from an abnormal lining of the passageway of the oil glands (sebaceous ducts).
 Localised, generalised, facial, acral, and suppurative types of steatocystoma multiplex have been described.